miyanyan/mathplot/README.build.mac.md

 additional software, some of which can conflict with Mac system software (that's libiconv, in particular).
-However, a clean install of Mac ports will successfully install the dependencies for morphologica.
+However, a clean install of Mac ports will successfully install the dependencies for mathplot.
 Another managed option to to use the brew system (Option 3, below).

 I'd advise you to use Option 1: Mac Ports only if you *already* use Mac Ports, and Option 3 if you already use brew.
 Otherwise, prefer Option 2: Manual dependency builds.